 - Increasing pain or discomfort

-- Bleeding that does not stop after applying continuous pressure
+- Bleeding that doesn’t stop after applying pressure